komiga/wordutate/README.md

 (If you wanted to match a phrase in any broken-up form, you could set *and* match the entire phrase with braces.)

 If an input word matches one in the current phrase, it will share the color of the matched word.
-Non-matching input words will have a red background and all unmatched words from the current phrase will be underlined to the right.
+Non-matching input words will have a red background and all unmatched words from the current phrase will be placed to the right of the input words (separated by a striked `||`).

 ## Commands